Please note: At your instructor's discretion,

 a very small sample or looking at a variable where you

-have very few individuals in some response categories, a
+have very few individuals in some the response

-significant result.
-This is why it is important to
+statistically significant result.
+This is why it is

-run frequencies on variables and think carefully about
+important to run frequencies on variables and think

-is very common to see a multi-racial measure be recoded
+combined (e.g., it is very common to see a multi-racial

-into a white/non-white dummy variable before analysis if
+measure be recoded into a white/non-white dummy variable

-the sample is under 600 or so resp0ndents).
+before analysis if the sample is under 600 or so

 If you want to be a